 Dr. McAnally served on the USACE and ASCE committees on Tidal Hydraulics, was Chair of the Joint Coastal Engineering Research Board Committee on Tidal Hydraulics, and was the 2009 Hans Albert Einstein Award recipient from the American Society of Civil Engineers (ASCE) for sediment-related work.
 He is co-author of the ASCE Manuals on Navigation and the Sedimentation Engineering Manual 110.
 He has written or contributed to more than 120 publications, including eight book chapters/journal papers on navigation channels, 12 book chapters/journal papers on sedimentation/erosion, five book chapters/journal papers on coastal currents, and four book chapters/journal papers on channel modifications.
-Dr. McAnally is an ASCE Fellow; a member of the ASCE Environmental and Water Resources Institute and the Coastal, Ocean, Ports, and Rivers Institute; a member of the ACOPNE.
+Dr. McAnally is an ASCE Fellow; a member of the ASCE Environmental and Water Resources Institute and the Coastal, Ocean, Ports, and Rivers Institute; a member of the World Association for Waterborne Transport Infrastructure; and a Board of Trustees member of the ACOPNE.
 He currently teaches ASCE webinars on navigation engineering and sedimentation engineering.